Academic Program Information

 The Board of Education recognizes that the primary responsibility of the school system is to educate all students to the maximum levels possible.
 Although the academic program has first priority, student activities are an important part of the total learning experience.
 The Board of Education, therefore, has an obligation to provide an opportunity for students to participate in a full range of activities, while ensuring that the student's academic progress is sufficient to support this participation.

 We reserve the right to remove students from athletic participation or from participation in student activities for conduct unbecoming of a HC student as defined by the HC Code of Conduct.
 Student spectators are also expected to adhere to the NJSIAA Spectator Code of Conduct.
 Any student found to be involved in hazing activities will be immediately and permanently removed from the team.
+As needed, disciplinary action will be taken including, but not limited to, an anti-bullying investigation.

 Any student who wishes to compete in interscholastic sports must meet the minimum credit requirements established by the New Jersey Interscholastic Athletic Association (NJSIAA) and the HCRHS Board of Education.
 Eligibility for activities will be determined on a semester-by-semester basis.
 All incoming freshmen are automatically eligible to participate in athletics.
 Currently enrolled students at HCRHS must have accumulated 30 credits at the end of the previous school year to be eligible for a fall or winter sport.
 All students must be passing the equivalent of 15 credits at the end of the first semester.
 A mid-year report will be generated at the end of semester 1 to determine eligibility.
 All students are required to take a minimum of 30 credits every school year.
 Counselors encourage any student who wants to participate in athletics to schedule 40 credits.
 Students should check with counselors if they have any questions about eligibility.